 2. Create depth in your photos

 We often see photos coming by where you mainly see the person in the picture or, for example, photos of a beach with the sea.
 You have no idea how far it is from a to b, you lack depth in the photo.
 The simplest tip is: place something at the front of the photo, creating depth.
 This could be just picking up a piece of bush or placing a pole/sign in the frame, showing the sense of depth.
-See below two examples by Alessandro Salvaggio.
+See two examples below.

 3. Perspective